-- · Identify and properly use personal safety equipment. - Understand the need for safety equipment in the shop and field. - Show proper use and care of sheet metal hand tools. - Identify the proper use, care and safety concerns of shop equipment. - Produce orthographic drawings for items requiring fabrication. - · State the three forms of metal fabrication. - Produce basic fitting layout using any of the three methods. - Identify the base rules for order of operation in fabrication. - Layout, cut, notch, and bend in proper order, various fittings / components using sheet metal and plastic. - Identify the different gauges of sheet metal, forming methods, and connection processes after lay out. - Identify and install common fasteners used in sheet metal work. - · Properly mix and apply acids used in soldering. - Produce soldering joints on galvanized iron. - Identify Air Conditioner duct work fittings, their uses, connection types, and fabrication methods.
+- Identify and properly use personal safety equipment. - Understand the need for safety equipment in the shop and field. - Show proper use and care of sheet metal hand tools. - Identify the proper use, care and safety concerns of shop equipment. - · Produce orthographic drawings for items requiring fabrication. - · State the three forms of metal fabrication. - Produce basic fitting layout using any of the three methods. - Identify the base rules for order of operation in fabrication. - Layout, cut, notch, and bend in proper order, various fittings / components using sheet metal and plastic. - Identify the different gauges of sheet metal, forming methods, and connection processes after lay out. - Identify and install common fasteners used in sheet metal work. - Properly mix and apply acids used in soldering. - · Produce soldering joints on galvanized iron. - Identify Air Conditioner duct work fittings, their uses, connection types, and fabrication methods. - Explain the use of Short-cut layout methods and when they apply.